llm-workflow-engine/llm-workflow-engine/README.md

     - provider_openai
 ```

-See `/help providers` for a list of currently enabled providers.
+See `/providers` for a list of currently enabled providers.

 See `/help provider` for how to switch providers/models on the fly.